trviph/saigon/content/posts/cap-acid-base.en.md

 ### P stands for partition-tolerance

-A system is considered to be `partition-tolerance` when in case of a partition event (due to network slowdown, some nodes crashing, ...) the system must continue to operate as normal as if the partition has not occurred.
+A system is considered to be `partition-tolerance` when in case of a partition event (due to network slowdown, some nodes crashing, etc.) the system must continue to operate as normal as if the partition has not occurred.

 ### Why can we not choose all three?